 For 50 years, The Children’s School has graduated students who are grounded, empathetic, generous and compassionate problem-solvers who know the value of their voice and possess the academic and social-emotional skills needed to shape the world for good.

-Our graduates thrive academically in a variety of high schools—independent, public, day schools, and boarding schools across Atlanta and the U.S. Over the past two years, 96 percent of our eighth grade graduates have been accepted to their first-choice high school.
+Our graduates thrive academically in a variety of high schools—independent, public, day schools, and boarding schools across Atlanta and the U.S. Ninety-six percent of our eighth grade graduates have been accepted to their first-choice high school.

 Parents reported back that their high schoolers were excelling in some very challenging Advanced Placement (AP) and honors classes—with mostly A’s and some B’s in their new educational homes.